 Firstly we want to build up an accurate picture of how UK surgeons are affected when things go wrong, and then we want to recommend ways in which surgeons could be helped to prepare for and deal with adverse events.
 In doing so, we'd like to work alongside the Royal Colleges, the BMA, defence organisations, and anyone else who has an interest in the wellbeing of surgeons.

-We'd like to see a culture change, where the inevitably of adverse events is a given, where accepting help in dealing with adverse events is the norm, and where the nature of that help is built on solid empirical research evidence of its efficacy.
+We'd like to see a culture change, where the inevitability of adverse events is a given, where accepting help in dealing with adverse events is the norm, and where the nature of that help is built on solid empirical research evidence of its efficacy.

 The aim of this research is to provide evidence-based leverage for change to provide better support for surgeons but we need surgeons to provide our evidence!